Scalable simultaneous inference in high-dimensional linear regression models: Introduction

-The outline of this paper is as follows.
-Section \ref{sec: gf} introduces the estimation approach and the proposed estimators.
-The theoretical properties of the Moore-Penrose pseudoinverse, random least squares, and ridge regression are presented in Section \ref{sec: theory}.
-Section \ref{sec: mc} illustrates these results through Monte Carlo simulations and Section \ref{sec: application} applies the methods on the FRED-QD dataset.
-Section \ref{sec: conclusion} concludes.
+The outline of the paper is as follows. \cref{sec: gf} introduces the estimation approach and the proposed estimators.
+The theoretical properties of the Moore-Penrose pseudoinverse and ridge regression are presented in \cref{sec: theory}. \cref{sec: mc} illustrates these results through Monte Carlo simulations. \cref{sec: conclusion} concludes.